-- 4.004 Where a member, or both members, of a married couple or civil partnership are admitted to residential accommodation on a temporary basis their ability to contribute towards the charge should be assessed individually according to Section 3.
+Where a member, or both members, of a married couple or civil partnership are admitted to residential accommodation on a temporary basis their ability to contribute towards the charge should be assessed individually according to Section 3.
 In every case, the local authority must assess each resident separately.
-Disregard any Income Support/Pension Credit awarded in respect of home commitments.
-Income Support/Pension Credit and Housing Benefit may not meet the full cost of continuing home commitments.
+Disregard any Income Support/Pension Credit/Universal Credit awarded in respect of home commitments.
+Income Support/Pension Credit/Universal Credit and Housing Benefit may not meet the full cost of continuing home commitments.
 Where there are extra costs, disregard such additional amount as appears reasonable.
 Extra costs might include:

-- a fixed heating charge;
+a fixed heating charge;

-- water rates;

-- mortgage payments, rent or service charges not met by Income Support/Pension Credit/Housing Benefit - insurance premiums - 4.004A It will be important for local authorities to consider most carefully the needs of married couples or civil partners in receipt of Pension Credit in this regard as, on the face of it, they now receive less benefit than younger individuals. - 4.004B It will be useful to know how Income Support/Pension Credit will be calculated in these cases.
+- water rates: - mortgage payments, rent or service charges not met by Income Support/ Universal Credit/Pension Credit/Housing Benefit - insurance premiums - It will be important for local authorities to consider most carefully the needs of married couples or civil partners in receipt of Pension Credit in this regard as, on the face of it, they now receive less benefit than younger individuals. - 4006 It will be useful to know how Income Support/Universal Credit/Pension Credit will be calculated in these cases.
 This may give a guideline as to how much the spouse, or civil partner, remaining at home is likely to be able to contribute towards the charge.
-Where Income Support/Pension Credit is being paid for a couple or civil partners, it would be reasonable to expect the partner receiving the Income Support/Pension Credit to contribute towards the charge for accommodation for the other partner a sum equivalent to the Income Support/Pension Credit payable for that partner.
-If Income Support/Pension Credit is paid to the partner in residential accommodation, the full amount will have to be taken into account but the local authority should consider varying the personal expenses allowance, as described in Section 5, in order to leave enough for the partner remaining at home to meet their expenses.
-The council should discuss with the partner remaining at home any financial commitments that may be taken into account. - 4.004 C Local authorities should ensure that the partner remaining at home receives, as a minimum, the basic level of Income Support/Pension Credit for a single person and any premiums/additions to which they may be entitled in their own right.
+Where Income Support/Universal Credit/Pension Credit is being paid for a couple or civil partners, it would partner he reasonable to expect the receiving the Support/Universal Credit/Pension Credit to contribute towards the charge for accommodation for the other partner a sum equivalent to the Income Support/Universal Credit/Pension Credit payable for that partner.
+If Income Support/Universal Credit/Pension Credit is paid to the partner in residential accommodation, the full amount will have to be taken into account but the local authority should consider varying the personal expenses allowance, as described in Section 5, in order to leave enough for the partner remaining at home to meet their expenses.
+The council should discuss with the partner remaining at home any financial commitments that may be taken into account. - Local authorities should ensure that the partner remaining at home receives, as a minimum, the basic level of Income Support/Universal Credit/Pension Credit for a single person and any premiums/additions to which they may be entitled in their own right.
 This may involve a voluntary agreement by the partner to disclose information to achieve this.